Caring for a Loved One at Home

 Preventing Falls at Home

 Falls are the leading cause of death when it comes to home accidents.
 They make up a third of all fatalities.
 Falls are common among older adults and may lead to fractures, hospitalization, rehabilitation, and long-term care.
-Most falls tend to happen between the hours of 6:00 a.m. to 10:00 a.m. and 4:00 p.m. to 8:00 p.m.
-This article provides some helpful information on how to make your home a fall-free zone.
+Learn how to prevent falls at home with these tips.

 When Your Loved One is Far Away: Tips for Long-distance Caregiving